-- Transportation and delivery of agricultural products, construction or other heavy materials (e.g. furniture, lumber, freight, cargo, cabinets, industrial or commercial materials).
+- Transportation and delivery of agricultural products and of construction or other heavy materials (e.g. furniture, lumber, freight, cargo, cabinets, industrial or commercial materials).

-DOSH interprets the standard's provisions to apply at all times when employees are at work outdoors.
-However, special provisions apply to enforcement of the shade requirement, as described in Q&A No. 7, to the training requirements, as described in Q&A No.12, and to High Heat Procedures in Q&A No. 11b.
+Cal/OSHA interprets the standard's provisions to apply at all times when employees work outdoors.
+Some provisions are triggered at specific times, for instance, the shade requirement described in Q&A No. 7 and the High-Heat Procedures addressed by Q&A No. 8a.

-2. What is meant by outdoor places of employment?
+- What is meant by "outdoor places of employment"?

 An outdoor place of employment is best thought of as one that is not an indoor workplace.
 A workplace with a roof and enclosed sides is generally considered an indoor workplace.

 For the purposes of this standard, the distinguishing quality of indoor workplaces is that they reduce the risk factors that commonly lead to heat illness.
 (For information about environmental risk factors for heat illness, see Q&A Nos.
 4 and 5.)